 Partners with business have control over their careers.
 So much so that they can do pretty much whatever they want.
 They are in complete control.

 6. When the company experiences some significant legal problems – and most companies do – you and others in the legal department who "touched" the matter will all likely lose your jobs.

 Unless you have been hiding under a rock your entire career, you are surely aware that just about every company experiences various serious legal problems at some time.
 Companies get sued in class actions, they do something and the government investigates them, public policy changes and the public comes after them in court or elsewhere for one thing or another.

 If serious legal problems come up in a company, who better to take the fall for all of this than the attorneys in the legal department?
 In the eyes of management, it is certainly better to punish your legal department than take the blame yourself.
 Our attorneys screwed up.

-And this is what happens to in-house attorneys all over the country – they lose their jobs in droves daily as one legal issue after another comes up that gets the company in trouble.
-Regardless of their fault, they are often let go just for being there when things go wrong.
+And this is what happens to in-house attorneys all over the country.
+They lose their jobs in droves daily as one legal issue after another comes up that gets the company in trouble.
+Regardless of whether is it their fault or not, they are often let go just for being there when things go wrong.
 Even if it is not something they could ever have possibly had any control over.

 - See Control Your Environment for more information.